-BRAINTEASER is a data science project that employs AI-based clinical software and mobile apps to support patients with amyotrophic lateral sclerosis and multiple sclerosis, their clinicians and families.
+BRAINTEASER is a data science project, which the European Brain Council is part of, employs AI-based clinical software and mobile apps to support patients with amyotrophic lateral sclerosis and multiple sclerosis, their clinicians and families.

 We have developed a prototype app-based solution with the aim of bridging the gap between hospital- and home-care.
 Through the app, the patients can send data and questions to the clinicians and receive help and suggestions.